vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-11-systems-matter.md

   - money
 ---
 Our money system is like a playing field; it determines what rules are needed and how the game is played.
-For example, you cannot play foot- ball on a tennis court.
+For example, you cannot play football on a tennis court.
 Or if you run at a nearby school, you will likely run on the track that circles the center field.
 You could run back and forth across the middle of the field, but imagine how difficult it would be if a football game were in progress!